Welcome to my world of Self-Isolation or is it Quarantine ~ I can never remember.

 It’s called INSTACART.

 I met the driver at the entrance to my building.
-While I stood the required minimum six feet away, she placed four bags in my navy blue Bed, Bath and Beyond VersaCart.
+While I stood the required minimum six feet away, she placed four bags in my old reliable navy blue Bed, Bath and Beyond VersaCart.

 Health experts warned that the virus can live on plastic and cardboard for hours and even days.
 Continuing with my aggressive germ warfare, I looked like a contortionist as I unloaded my groceries, juggling each item between two disinfectant wipes, while wearing a pair of Nitrile gloves (purchased through Amazon), then spritzing each item with 93% Isopropyl alcohol.